NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 On this subject, I recommend Maciej Cegłowski's hilarious talk: [The Website Obesity Crisis](https://idlewords.com/talks/bsite_obesity.htm):

-> [Maciej's] modest proposal: your website should not exceed in file size the major works of Russian literature.
+> <a href="https://x.com/pinboard/status/653714626857730048" target="_blank">Maciej's modest proposal</a>: your website should not exceed in file size the major works of Russian literature.
 Anna Karenina, for example, is 1.8 MB

 Minimalism is one way to approach this issue of web bloat.
-It is encouraged in the [Sustainable Web design](https://stainablewebdesign.org/) and the [eco-sufficiency](https://en.wikipedia.org/wiki/Eco-sufficiency) spheres, where people question the usefulness (to the site owner and to the users) of the content delivered by websites and applications.
+It is encouraged in [Sustainable Web design](https://stainablewebdesign.org/) and the [eco-sufficiency](https://en.wikipedia.org/wiki/Eco-sufficiency) spheres, where people question the usefulness (to the site owner and to the users) of the content delivered by websites and applications.
 They ask questions like:

 - Is this image or this script really useful
 - Does this image or script have to be this big